rocket5imon/UserManuals/SimonDaykin.md

 - Electric Cars (specifically Tesla)
 - Full Circle Method Bell Ringing

 Due to the processor architecture of the system, it can be susceptible to sensory overload, primarily in the audible input domain.
 Exposure to multiple speech streams simultaneously, particularly in environments such as those with high levels of background broadcast or multicast audio traffic, can both be troublesome and cause interfacing performance issues.
-The system may struggle with interfacing successfully in such environments and may experience higher processing latency and require greater levels of transmissions.
+The system may struggle with interfacing successfully in such environments and may experience higher processing latency and require greater levels of retransmissions.
 A measurable period of reduction in exposure normally allows for a rapid successful reset.

 The system spends significant processing effort attempting to interface with more neurotypical processing architectures, actively masking autistic traits.
 Whilst this can at times cause exhaustion, the aim of this user manual is to enable interfacing systems to understand the native processor architecture and interfaces, reducing system load due to masking.
-As an example, architecturally adjacent systems highlighting unwritten rules, assumptions, rituals and ways of working, enables the host to incorporate in its own binary code libraries, which otherwise may have been missed.
+As an example, in addition to understanding the systems operating modes, architecturally adjacent systems highlighting unwritten rules, assumptions, rituals and ways of working, enables the host to incorporate in its own binary code libraries, which otherwise may have been missed.

 Whilst the system does have many legacy protocol interfacing capabilities (including DECnet, IPX, ICQ, Norfolk Dialect, etc.), these have largely been deprecated and the default protocol remains IPv4 and English.
 The system operates best when using clear and open direct communication, ensuring common protocols, with both sides of the interface validating input and output at regular intervals.

 The system can be impacted by anxiety, and related to this sets very high-performance standards for itself.
 Troubles with interfacing can exacerbate this vulnerability, and thus the system highly values interfacing systems stating their thoughts in open direct language, and highlighting any challenges.

-Operating the system outside of the environmental design envelope can have a negative impact on performance; specifically the system usually prefers cooler rather than warmer operating environments, with a standard data centre envelope ideal (21degC at 60% Relative Humidity, although 10% to 90% non-condensing is acceptable.)
+Operating the system outside of the environmental design envelope can have a negative impact on performance; specifically, the system usually prefers a standard data centre envelope - 21<sup>deg</sup>C at 60% Relative Humidity, although 10% to 90% non-condensing is acceptable.

 The system does not ingest any form of hot liquid, including Tea or Coffee.
 This is highly unusual for a system of this nature, being both English and technical in nature, but this has been a long term unresolvable bug.
 If pushed, the preferred beverage is a regular double chocolate chip Frappuccino with skinny milk and extra frap chips.

 The systems primary technical vulnerability is biscuits, particularly of the [Bourbon](https://en.wikipedia.org/wiki/Bourbon_biscuit) nature.

-## External Referrences
+## External References

 [LinkedIn Profile](https://www.linkedin.com/in/simondaykin/)

 [Twitter Profile](https://twitter.com/rocketsimon)

-(C) Simon Daykin - 16 February 2022
+(C) Simon Daykin - 22 February 2022
-Version 1.0.1
+Version 1.1.2